Argentine judge orders arrest of Credit Suisse executive

-BUENOS AIRES A judge in Argentina has ordered the arrest of Credit Suisse executive and former U.S. Treasury Undersecretary David Mulford because he failed to testify over a 2001 Argentine debt swap, the state news agency reported on Monday.
+BUENOS AIRES, Sept 3 A judge in Argentina has ordered the arrest of Credit Suisse executive and former U.S. Treasury Undersecretary David Mulford because he failed to testify over a 2001 Argentine debt swap, the state news agency reported on M ond ay.

 Federal Judge Marcelo Martinez de Giorgi will ask Interpol to issue an international arrest warrant seeking Mulford's extradition for questioning over the bond exchange carried out by the government in an unsuccessful bid to avoid default.

-Mulford, who currently serves as vice chairman international of Credit Suisse Investment Bank CSGN.VX, was seen as one of the debt swap's architects when he served as a senior official at Credit Suisse First Boston (CSFB).
+Mulford, who currently serves as vice chairman international of Credit Suisse Investment Bank, was seen as one of the debt swap's architects when he served as a senior official at Credit Suisse First Boston (CSFB).

 Argentina's government swapped about $30 billion in debt for new, longer-maturity issues in June 2001.
 But it stopped paying most of its debts six months later as the economy collapsed.